In June 2024, our Travel Designer Wietske van de Zande took a trip to western Madagascar with her partner.

 The lodge is located in the middle of the forest and we already see the first lemurs from our terrace.

 The main purpose of our stay is to look for a few special animals, including two mini lemurs, both during the day and in the evening.
-During the evening walk, we meet Madame Berthe’s mouse lemur, the smallest primate in the world weighing only 30 grams.
-We also meet its slightly larger sister: the Gray mouse lemur and it weighs no more than 60 grams.

 Furthermore, we see sleeping chameleons and nightlemurs, curled up in a tree cavity.